Cincinnati Reds: Television

-Televised games are seen exclusively on Bally Sports Ohio and Bally Sports Indiana.
-In addition, Bally Sports South televises Bally Sports Ohio broadcasts of Reds games to Tennessee and western North Carolina.
+Televised games that are not picked up by one of Major League Baseball's national broadcasters air exclusively on FanDuel Sports Network Ohio and FanDuel Sports Network Indiana.
+In addition, FanDuel Sports Network South televises Bally Sports Ohio broadcasts of Reds games to Tennessee and western North Carolina.
 George Grande, who hosted the first SportsCenter on ESPN in 1979, was the play-by-play announcer, usually alongside Chris Welsh, from 1993 until his retirement during the final game of the 2009 season.
 Since 2009, Grande has worked part time for the Reds as play-by-play announcer in September when Thom Brennaman is covering the NFL for Fox Sports.
 He has also made guest appearances throughout each season.
 Brennaman had been the head play-by-play commentator since 2010, with Welsh and Brantley sharing time as the color commentators.
-Paul Keels, who left in 2011 to become the play-by-play announcer for the Ohio State Buckeyes Radio Network, was the Reds' backup play-by-play television announcer during the 2010 season.
+Cincinnati native Paul Keels, who left in 2011 to devote more time to his full-time job as the play-by-play announcer for the Ohio State Buckeyes Radio Network, was the Reds' backup play-by-play television announcer during the 2010 season.
 Jim Kelch served as Keels' replacement.
 The Reds also added former Reds first baseman Sean Casey – known as "The Mayor" by Reds fans – to do color commentary for approximately 15 games in 2011.

+MLB's local media division announced that it would take over the television rights to the Reds in November 2024, with the first telecasts in the 2025 season.
+The games would be distributed via cable and satellite providers and a direct-to-consumer service.
+However, the team would later return to the FanDuel Sports Networks in January 2025, under similar distribution agreements earlier reached with MLB.

 NBC affiliate WLWT carried Reds games from 1948 to 1995.
 Among those that have called games for WLWT include Waite Hoyt, Ray Lane, Steve Physioc, Johnny Bench, Joe Morgan and Ken Wilson.
 Al Michaels, who established a long career with ABC and NBC, spent three years in Cincinnati early in his career.
 The last regularly scheduled, over-the-air broadcasts of Reds games were on WSTR-TV from 1996 to 1998.
-Since 2010, WKRC-TV has simulcast Opening Day games with Fox/Bally Sports Ohio, which it came into common ownership with in 2019.
+From 2010 to 2023, WKRC-TV has simulcast Opening Day games with Fox/Bally Sports Ohio, which it came into common ownership with in 2019.
+The simulcasts returned to WLWT beginning in 2024.

 On August 19, 2020, Thom Brennaman was caught uttering a homophobic slur during a game against the Kansas City Royals.
 Brennaman eventually apologized for the incident and was suspended, but on September 26, he resigned from his duties as the Reds' TV play-by-play announcer.
 This ended the Brennamans' 46-year association with the Reds franchise, dating back to Marty's first season in 1974.
 Sideline reporter Jim Day served as the interim play-by-play voice for the remainder of the 2020 season, after which the Reds hired John Sadak to serve as its television play-by-play announcer.